-Middle School.
-In addition to core subjects, CFLA offers middle school Art, Music, Performing Arts, Languages, Computers, Reading, Intensive Math, Peer Counseling and Leadership Skills, Speech and Debate, Creative Writing and Physical Education.
+Middle School (Capacity: 132 students).
+In addition to core subjects, CFLA offers middle school electives such as Art, Music, Performing Arts, Languages, Computers, Reading, Intensive Math, Peer Counseling and Leadership Skills, Speech and Debate, Creative Writing and Physical Education.

-High School.
+High School (Capacity: 175 students).
 CFLA offers all classes required for a four year college preparatory diploma.
 Students are also provided the opportunity to take on-line classes to advance their academics or explore areas of interest.
 A 100% high school graduation rate is expected each year.